urvisrikm9/airflow/README.md

 [in the wild](https://github.com/apache/airflow/blob/main/INTHEWILD.md).

 If you use Airflow - feel free to make a PR to add your organisation to the list.

+## Powered by

+Explore how these organizations solve workflow orchestration challenges with Apache Airflow in their <u>engineering blogs</u>.
+Here are a few public examples:

+[Astronomer](https://www.astronomer.io/): Astronomer: Leading the Future of Data Orchestration.
+Empowering 77,000+ organizations to transform data workflows into mission-critical, AI-powered pipelines.
+Discover how Astronomer drives innovation and scale in the State of [Airflow 2025 report](https://www.astronomer.io/blog/state-of-airflow-2025-unleashing-the-future-of-data-orchestration/).

+[Mage AI](https://www.mage.ai): Read Mage AI’s detailed engineering guide, including production stories of optimizing data pipelines with Airflow for retail and modern data teas.
+[This blog](https://www.mage.ai/blog/apache-airflow-for-data-engineers-master-pipeline-orchestration) shows How Data Engineers Orchestrate with Airflow.

+[Slack](https://slack.com/): [Check out how Slack manages workflows with Airflow](https://medium.com/thefork/a-guide-to-mlops-with-airflow-and-mlflow-e19a82901f88) for workflow automation and MLOps, as described in this engineering post which is a Guide to MLOps with Airflow and MLflow.

+If your organization uses Airflow and would like to be featured, feel free to contribute a link on case study or a blog!

+For more use cases, visit the [official Apache Airflow website's use studies](https://airflow.apache.org/case-studies/).

 <!-- END Who uses Apache Airflow, please keep comment here to allow auto update of PyPI readme.md -->
 <!-- START Who maintains Apache Airflow, please keep comment here to allow auto update of PyPI readme.md -->